BushidoBrown22/odin-recipe/README.md

 # odin-recipe
-This is my first project on TOP foundations course.
-I will be building a recipe webpage with unordered and ordered lists, absolute and relative links, and images.
+This is my first project in TOP.
+It is a website that includes a main index page with links to some recipies.
+Only HTML with no css, but will add more later.